 People love the D-Day Museum, but I have unpopular views on the subject.
 I hear unanimously good things about it from those into such things.
 There are multiple excellent restaurants nearby if you happen to work up an appetite while taking a gander at image after image of violence and death.

 There’s shopping and antiques on Magazine and Royal streets, and you’ll see some incredible things, even if the prices would make the Sultan of Brunei cluck his tongue.
 People talk about it a lot, but antique shopping in NOLA is a rich person’s game.
-Looking is a good time, though, especially at Lucullus, which is a culinary antique store.
+Looking is a good time, though.

 The Lake Pontchartrain Causeway is the longest bridge in the world.
 That’s reason enough to drive it, but it’s also something to be out in the middle of it, about ten feet above the water, and not be able to see either shore.
 I find it hypnotic and relaxing.
 Others find it terrifying.
 Once on the other side, the North Shore is not lacking for cool places to eat and drink, or you can just go sit on the lake shore and relax and think about how you can tell people you drove over the longest bridge in the world and that their lives are, comparatively, empty.